mshumko/mshumko.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a space physicist who is currently teaching the Introduction to Plasma Physics course at Dartmouth College in Fall 2022.
+I am a space physicist who is teaching the Introduction to Plasma Physics course at Dartmouth College in the Fall 2022.

 <!-- NASA's Goddard Space Flight Center as a postdoc at the University of Maryland and as a former NASA Postdoctoral Program ([NPP](https://npp.orau.org/)) fellow.   -->